Azure/meta-azure-service-broker/docs/service-module-design.md

   }
   ```

-  * If the last operation is provision, you can query the provisioning state of the service instance by name (e.g. resource_group_name /storage_account_name).
+  * If the last operation is provision, you can query the provisioning state of the service instance by name (e.g. resourceGroup /storageAccountName).

-  * If the last operation is deprovision, you can query the deprovisioning state of the service instance by name (e.g. resource_group_name /storage_account_name).
+  * If the last operation is deprovision, you can query the deprovisioning state of the service instance by name (e.g. resourceGroup /storageAccountName).

 * next(err, reply, result)